-Why might special rules for name marks be necessary?
+Trademark law has a few rules that explicitly apply to names and other attributes of personal identity.
+Before we discuss them, though, it is worth asking why special rules for name marks might be necessary?
 Judge Posner ventured an answer to that question in Peaceable Planet, Inc. v.
 Ty, Inc., a lawsuit over competing plush camel toys named "Niles":